Sharing 15+ years of software development experience

 The basis of a solid career in the software industry is to understand a wide range of concepts which remain valid while technologies come and go.
 Based on my experience I'll try to explain some of these concepts, which might even introduce you to some parts of the industry which you don't typically encounter and which allow you to broaden your horizon.

 Want to setup or optimize your local development setup?
-In this series of articles I show you how I've selected my development machine, how I configured it and which tools I use daily.
+Self-host some services of your side-project?
+In this series of articles I show you how I've selected my development machine, how I configured it, which tools I use daily and which technologies and tools I use to run my one-man business.